Cady Huffman: Career

 On television, she has had guest starring roles on programs such as Frasier, Law & Order: Criminal Intent and Mad About You.
 She appeared as herself in several guest spots on the television series Curb Your Enthusiasm during 2004.
 The series' fourth season plot involved Larry David joining the cast of The Producers.
 Beginning in August 2005, Huffman took over for Kimberlin Brown as Dr. Paige Miller on One Life to Live.
 Her last episode aired on January 23, 2006.
-During 2011 and 2012, she has appeared in episodes of The Good Wife.
+During 2011 and 2014, she has appeared in episodes of The Good Wife.

 She was a regular food judge on Food Network's Iron Chef America, described by host Alton Brown as "the Kitty Carlisle" of the series.

 During July and August 2007, Huffman starred in the Off-Broadway play Surface to Air written by David Epstein and directed by James Naughton, in a rare dramatic part for the actress who usually appears on stage in musicals.
 In May 2009, she appeared in the new musical Pirates! in the Huntington Theatre Company, Boston, production.
 She appeared alongside The Producers co-star Nathan Lane in The Nance which opened on Broadway on April 15, 2013.
 She was nominated for a 2013 Outer Critics Circle Award for her work in that play.
 In 2014, she played a major role in the Off-Broadway rock musical Revolution in the Elbow of Ragnar Agnarsson Furniture Painter.

 In July 2017 she directed City of Light, a musical by Gabrielle Wagner, Julie Weiner and Jan Roper at the SheNYC Summer Theater Festival.

+In June 2023 she directed Anything Goes, a musical by Cole Porter, Guy Bolton and P.G.
+Wodehouse at Black Rock Theater in Fairfield, CT.